martin-de-boer/m5_sensorhub/README.md

 # m5_sensorhub
-A hub for different sensors connected to the M5AtomS3 PoE version
+A program that will measure various quantities (like temperature, CO and gas) using the M5AtomS3 PoE version.

 ## Components
 For this application connect the following components: